software-mansion/react-freeze/README.md

 The new react-native-screens library is compatible with React Navigation v5 and v6, however, when using React Navigation v5 you also need to enable "screens" support.
 This can be done by adding call to `enableScreens(true)` in your main application file and passing `detachInactiveScreens` option to your navigators (stack / tabs / etc.).

 **IMPORTANT:** The current version of screens/freeze integration, freezes updates only on views that are more than one level deep the stack hierarchy (the top and second to top screens are not freezing).
-This is necessary for slide-to-go-back functionality to work as by skliding back we may reveal the content that is displayed below.
+This is necessary for slide-to-go-back functionality to work as by sliding back we may reveal the content that is displayed below.
 This is something we plan on improving in the future such that only the top screen is not frozen.

 # Quick start - using Freeze directly (React and React Native) ⚡